 At HotelMinder we believe that "if you can’t measure it, you can’t improve it”.

-Measuring success via Key Performance Indicators (KPI) is vital for hotels and, in this article, we’ve outlined the most important ones to use!
+Yet, measuring success via Key Performance Indicators (KPI) is vital for hotels and, in this article, I’ve outlined the most important ones to use!

 ADR compares your performance against your competitors and can also measure financial performance.

 Although ADR can assist in analysing your hotel’s performance, it doesn’t take into account any unsold or empty rooms.
 Therefore, it could be deceiving in terms of overall property performance.
 It works well in isolation as an ongoing performance metric.

 The ADR is most useful when comparing to previous periods or seasons to identify performance over time.

 Revenue Per Available Room (RevPAR)

 The most comprehensive and important metric hoteliers depend on is RevPAR.
 Revenue per available room is similar to average daily rate, but you include your empty rooms into the calculation.

 How to calculate Revenue Per Available Room (RevPAR)?

 You calculate RevPAR by dividing total room revenue by total rooms available.
 You can also calculate RevPAR by multiplying your ADR by the occupancy percentage.

 Revenue Per Available Room (RevPAR) Formula and Example